kimat/bats/README.md

 # My bats files

-- This is a list of [bats](https://github.com/sstephenson/bats) files
+- This is a list of [bats](https://github.com/sstephenson/bats) files to act as a simple replacement to bloated [opscode/chef](https://github.com/opscode/chef) & co
 - each one is used to install an app or a group of apps (for headless use)

 # Usage